By: Nick Stevens

 Be cautious of your Facebook and Twitter activity.
 Do not post disparaging remarks about your spouse.
 Do not flaunt expensive new things you have just bought for yourself when you claim you cannot pay child support or alimony.
 Also, do not badmouth your ex or speak badly of him or her while the kids are around.
 Once divorced, parents are expected to foster and encourage a loving relationship between the child and the other parent.
 This would be impossible to do if you are constantly degrading your ex and badmouthing them.

 These topics are just some things to keep in mind if you are considering divorce or if you happen to be in the middle of one.
 Of course, other issues and concerns may come up or need to be addressed in your particular situation.
-Nick Stevens has counseled and represented many individuals who were contemplating divorce as an option and others who have found themselves forced into this difficult time in their life.
+Nick Stevens, of the Chattanooga office, has counseled and represented many individuals who were contemplating divorce as an option and others who have found themselves forced into this difficult time in their life.
 A competent divorce attorney can answer questions that you may have and guide you through this emotional process.

 For consultation or questions, [email protected] or 423-756-0262